-But engaging consumers (both those creating the content and those consuming it) is just one benefit of this type of marketing tactic.
-Because you’re relying on content creators’ personal networks, UGC campaigns can also help you reach new audiences that may be hard to target through more traditional campaigns.
+But engaging potential customers (both those creating the content and those consuming it) is just one benefit of this marketing tactic.
+By utilising content creators’ personal networks, UGC campaigns can also help you reach new audiences that may have proven hard to target otherwise.

-You get it — UGC campaigns can be a great tool for a business to engage its customers and prospective customers in a scalable and cost-efficient way.
-But what separates a successful UGC campaign from one that is less so?
+Such UGC campaigns are generally cost-effective, since content is created and distributed without the need to pay influencers, producers, models, photographers and so on.
+They can be a great tool for your business to engage existing and prospective customers in an efficient, scalable way.
+But what separates a successful UGC campaign from one that isn’t?

 The images that fashion brands use in advertising and on social media are known for extreme retouching, particularly when it comes to photos of women in swimsuits.
-This practice is blamed for contributing to a lack of body confidence among young adults.
+This practice is acknowledged as a contributor to poor body confidence among young adults.

 Aerie, a sub-brand of American Eagle, sought to change that reputation and promote body positivity among young women with its #AerieREAL campaign.
-When users tagged an unretouched photo of themselves in a swimsuit, the brand pledged to donate a dollar (up to $15,000) to the National Eating Disorders Association.
+When users tagged a non-retouched photo of themselves in a swimsuit, the brand pledged to donate a dollar (up to $15,000 (approx. £11,000)) to the National Eating Disorders Association.

-Takeaway: Tapping into a prominent social issue is a great way to communicate your values to customers.
-But you don’t want it to look like you’re capitalizing on a movement.
-By adding a charitable component to the campaign, Aerie shows that it’s trying to create conversation and make a positive change.
+Tapping into a prominent social issue is a great way to communicate your values to customers.
+But you don’t want to appear as though you’re capitalising on a movement.
+By adding a charitable component to their campaign, Aerie conveyed its dedication to positive change without feeling contrived.

-The maker of energy and protein bars wants to align itself with athletes, adventurers, and people with active lifestyles.
-Its tagline, “feed your adventure,” is also a hashtag that the brand encourages its “Clif fans” to add to their posts to share their stories.
+This US-based energy and protein bar manufacturer aligns itself with athletes, adventurers and people with active lifestyles.
+Its tagline — ‘feed your adventure’ — is also a hashtag that the brand encourages its ‘Clif fans’ to use when sharing their stories.

-Takeaway: Instead of telling consumers who you are, show them through images that express how you want to be perceived as a brand.
-Create a hashtag with the tagline of your brand or campaign (not your company name) and invite users to add it to their posts that fit with your overall message or a specific category, like gorgeous vacation photos.
-Then repost images that best convey your brand’s ideals (that’s an incentive for a lot of consumers).
+Instead of telling potential customer who you are, user generated content can express how you want to be perceived as a brand.
+Create a hashtag with the tagline of your brand or campaign (not your company name), and invite people to use it alongside images or videos that match your overall message or category.
+You can then repost the content that best conveys your brand’s ideals.

-The #OptOutside campaign was radical enough to gain tons of media attention and accolades from consumers, and the hashtag has been tagged in more than 7.8 million posts on Instagram so far.
+The #OptOutside campaign was radical enough to gain tons of media attention and accolades from the public.
+The hashtag has been used in more than 8 million posts on Instagram so far.

-Takeaway: By showing that profits aren’t its only concern — and being true to its brand — REI actually saw an increase in revenue and online sales.
-Try an out-of-the-box idea like this to communicate your company values and the issues you support.
+By showing that profits aren’t its only concern — and by being true to its brand — REI saw an increase in revenue and online sales.
+You could try an outside the box idea like this to communicate your business’ values and the issues you support.

 6 questions to answer before you build your UGC campaign

 Now that you know what a great UGC campaign looks like, it’s time to create your own.
-To make sure you’re investing time in a campaign that will yield results, you should answer these six questions first:
+To ensure you’re investing time in a campaign that yields results, answer these six questions first:

 What does success look like?

-You can’t have a successful campaign if you haven’t established what that means.
-Do you want to get a certain number of posts?
-Or are you looking for engagement with those posts?
+A successful campaign relies entirely on solid metrics.
+Are you looking to achieve a certain number of user-generated posts?
+Or are you looking for specific engagement with those posts?

 Who do you want to create content for your campaign?

-Are you going to rely only on your current customers or try to get all your followers to create content?
-Or do you have additional budget — and time — to expand your reach with social influencers?
+Are you going to rely solely on existing customers or will you try to get all your followers to create content?
+If it’s something you have in mind, do you have additional budget — and time — to expand your reach with social influencers?

 What do you want people to post about?

-Whether you’re asking people to produce content around a theme or an event, or how they use your products, the most successful campaigns don’t ask for direct endorsements.
-Instead they focus on the consumer’s experience.
+Whether you ask people to produce content around a theme, an event or how they use your products, the most successful campaigns don’t request direct endorsements.
+Instead they focus on the real person’s experience.

 Where and what do you want them to post?

 What channels will host your campaign?
-Are you just asking for photos to be posted on Instagram?
-Or do you want videos on Facebook and Instagram?
-Or do you want consumers to submit content directly to you via email (this gives you a little more control but requires more of your resources to vet and publish content).
+Are you just asking for photos to be posted on Instagram, or do you want videos on Facebook, Twitter and Instagram?
+Do you actually want more control by asking consumers to submit content directly to you via email?
+Once you’ve decided on a distribution plan, stick to it for consistency.

-How are you going to make sure they know to post?
+How will you make sure they know to post?

-You won’t get any UGC if people aren’t asked to do it.
-So make sure you’re promoting the campaign through the channels where your customers are most engaged.
-Social media is an obvious place to promote your campaign, but don’t forget about other channels like email.
+You won’t get any user generated content if people don’t know you want it.
+So, make sure you promote the campaign via the channels your customers are most engaged.
+Social media is an obvious place to publicise your UCG campaign, but don’t forget about other channels like email.

-Are you offering something for people who post?
+Are you offering something in return for posting?

-Consumers like rewards, so think about what you could offer in return for content.
-Aerie did this with a donation.
-You could run a contest or offer gift cards or discounts to people with the best posts.
-That’s not to say that the reward has to be monetary.
-Sometimes just reposting the consumer’s content is enough of a reward.
+Consider what you could offer in return for content, just as Aerie did with their donation.
+You could run a contest or offer gift cards and discounts for the best posts.
+That’s not to say that the reward has to be monetary — sometimes just reposting the person’s content is rewarding enough.

 You might have noticed that all of these campaigns ask people to use a specific hashtag.
 This will allow you to find all of the UGC on various social networks.
 Think carefully about your hashtag.
-Make it short and easy to remember.
+Make it short, easy to remember and unique.